College of Law > Academics > MJ Program > Criminal Law offered onsite at the Chicago Police Academy

-Conveniently taught at the Chicago Police Academy, DePaul University College of Law’s Master of Jurisprudence (MJ) in Criminal Law offers police officers, lieutenants and captains a challenging two-year curriculum.
-This advanced degree program was designed with extensive input from police officers and Police Academy teaching faculty.
-It is ideal for police professionals who are not seeking to practice law, but who regularly encounter legal issues in their work or would benefit from a sophisticated understanding of legal knowledge and problem-solving skills that can help them in their current and future positions.
+Conveniently taught at the Chicago Police Academy, DePaul College of Law’s Master of Jurisprudence (MJ) in Criminal Law offers police officers, lieutenants and captains a challenging two-year curriculum.
+This master's degree program is especially designed for law enforcement professionals.
+It is ideal for those who are not seeking to practice law but who regularly encounter legal issues in their work.
+MJ students develop a more sophisticated understanding of the law and develop problem-solving skills that can help them in their current and future positions.